About

 Ethernet port mapping

-Each Ethernet port maps to a different Security Profile/Schedule.
-The Ethernet port a device uses determines the Security Profile/Schedule it receives.
+Each Ethernet port maps to a different Security Profile.
+The Ethernet port a device uses determines the Security Profile it receives.

 Example.
 A device plugs into Ethernet port 1 and receives the "Admin" Security Profile.
-Another devices plugs into Ethernet port 2 and receives the "Child" Security Profile.
+Another devices plugs into Ethernet port 2 and receives the "Guest" Security Profile.

 WiFi Passwords

 Instead of creating different WiFi networks, there is one WiFi network with different passwords.
-Each password maps to a different Security Profile/Schedule.
-The password a device uses determines the Security Profile/Schedule it receives.
+Each password maps to a different Security Profile.
+The password a device uses determines the Security Profile it receives.

 Example.
 Paul connect to WiFi using the "Admin" password, which leads to the "Admin" Security Profile, granting him full access to the LAN and Internet (through Mullvad VPN).
-Paul has a four children who all use the "child" password, which leads to the "Strict Nighttime" Security Schedule, granting them Internet access during the day (through a custom Wireguard VPN) using custom DNS server that filters porn and no Internet access at night.
+Paul has a four children who all use the "child" password, which leads to the "Child" Security Profile, granting them Internet access during the day (through a custom Wireguard VPN) using custom DNS server that filters porn and no Internet access at night.
 Paul has friends over for dinner and gives him the "Guest" password, which leads in the "Guest" Security Profile, granting them full access to the Internet (through a Proton VPN) and only certain devices on the LAN.
-Paul connects his Roku and Nest thermostat using the "Smart Device" password, which leads to the "No LAN" Security Profile, granting these devices extremely limited Internet access but no access to the LAN.
+Paul connects his Roku and Nest thermostat using the "Smart Device" password, which leads to the "No LAN" Security Profile, granting these devices limited access to the Internet but no access to the LAN.

 WiFi Schedules